Shame: Narcissism

 It has been suggested that narcissism in adults is related to defenses against shame and that narcissistic personality disorder is connected to shame as well.
 According to psychiatrist Glen Gabbard, NPD can be broken down into two subtypes, a grandiose, arrogant, thick-skinned "oblivious" subtype and an easily hurt, oversensitive, ashamed "hypervigilant" subtype.
 The oblivious subtype presents for admiration, envy, and appreciation a grandiose self that is the antithesis of a weak internalized self which hides in shame, while the hypervigilant subtype neutralizes devaluation by seeing others as unjust abusers.

 Depression

 In a meta-analytic review performed in 2011, it was found that there were stronger associations with shame and depression than with guilt and depression.
 External shame, or a negative view of the self, seen through other people, had larger effect sizes correlated with depression than did internal shame.

+Posttraumatic Stress Disorder

+Shame is increasingly recognized as a central affective process in PTSD.
+Shame appears to exacerbate core PTSD mechanisms by intensifying negative self-concept, promoting experiential avoidance, and reinforcing maladaptive cognitive beliefs involving defectiveness and social devaluation.
+Some research suggests that shame can be especially problematic for veteran and military samples, interfering with emotion regulation and PTSD symptom improvement.
+Military values around masculinity and strength may add to shame in these populations for not meeting cultural standards.